Bruce Weber American, b. 29/3/1946

 .

-The collaboration represents complementary artistic sensibilities.
-Van Sant's associative storytelling creates what critics describe as work "closer to Pasolini's blend of neo-realism and poetic lyricism".
-Weber's documentation explores the same blend of "really honest and poetry," finding his "dream-like imagery with metaphorical qualities" that defines Van Sant's cinematic meditation on identity.
+Their collaboration reflects deeply complementary artistic sensibilities.
+Van Sant’s associative storytelling has been described as “closer to Pasolini’s blend of neo‑realism and poetic lyricism,” while Weber’s documentation pursues a similar mix of “really honest and poetry,” resulting in “dream‑like imagery with metaphorical qualities” that resonate with Van Sant’s cinematic meditations on identity.

-Both artists share an aesthetic of vulnerability—Van Sant through marginalized youth, Weber through his polymorphous approach to beauty.
-Weber's "voracious artistic hunger" transforms the young actors into part of his ongoing exploration of American masculinity and youthful beauty.
+Both artists share an aesthetic of vulnerability—Van Sant through his focus on marginalized youth, Weber through his polymorphous approach to beauty.
+His “voracious artistic hunger” draws Phoenix and Reeves into his ongoing exploration of American masculinity and youthful beauty.